RHoKAustralia/hills-carpal/README.md

 ## Architecture
 The app is a next.js monolith that uses mysql as a database.
 It also integrates with Auth0 for authentication.

-The current version hasn't been deployed yet, but eventually it'll sit on AWS.

 ## Running locally
 1. First get a local db running, which is easiest with docker
 ```